Siv3D/siv3d.docs/en-us/docs/download/windows.md

 1. Enter a project name and choose a location (optional), then click **Create**.

 ??? warning "If you can't find 'OpenSiv3D' in the project templates"
+	- If you are using Visual Studio 2026, please replace "2022" with "18".
 	- On Windows PCs with OneDrive enabled, there can sometimes be two "Documents" folders.
 	- If this happens, the Documents folder that Visual Studio uses might not be the same one where the Siv3D project template was installed, causing Visual Studio to not find the template.
 	- First, verify that the project template file, `OpenSiv3D_vX.X.X.zip`, exists in `C:\Users\YourUsername\Documents\Visual Studio 2022\Templates\ProjectTemplates`.